 In the following, we focus on scenarios involving $s$-channel mediation by a scalar field $S$, as described in Eq.~\eqref{eq:UVcomplete_S}.
 In this work, the lepton number assignments of the newly introduced scalar and neutral fermion fields are chosen such that total lepton number is conserved at each interaction vertex.
 We work in the broken electroweak phase, thereby preserving the residual gauge symmetry group $SU(3)_C \times U(1)_\text{EM}$.
-Under these assumptions, neutrinos acquire Dirac masses via lepton number-conserving Yukawa interactions, and consequently, the conventional Majorana mass-induced mechanism for $0\nu\beta\beta$ is absent in this framework.
-Furthermore, we have considered the scalar $S$ does not acquire a vacuum expectation value.
+Under these assumptions, neutrinos acquire Dirac masses via lepton number-conserving Yukawa interactions, and consequently, the conventional mechanism for $0\nu\beta\beta$ is absent.
+Furthermore, we assume that the scalar $S$ does not acquire a vacuum expectation value.
 However, depending on the lepton number assignments, different combinations of couplings between $S$ and the neutral fermions are possible.
 Therefore, in the following, we present three distinct UV-complete models, each characterized by specific lepton number assignments for the additional fields and their corresponding interaction structures.
-We do not attempt to explain the origin of the scalar mass, especially why it is comparatively light.
-Massive Majorons as pseudo-Goldstone boson were for example discussed in \cite{Frigerio:2011in, Garcia-Cely:2017oco}.
+We do not attempt to explain the origin of the scalar mass, especially why it is comparatively light but we note that massive Majorons as pseudo-Goldstone boson were for example discussed in \cite{Frigerio:2011in, Garcia-Cely:2017oco}.